Neighborhoods Guide

 Hunters Point, Queens: A Waterfront Urban Oasis

 Situated on the westernmost edge of Queens, Hunters Point has undergone a remarkable transformation from a bustling industrial hub to one of the city's most desirable residential enclaves.
 This dynamic neighborhood is defined by its stunning waterfront parks, spectacular views of the Manhattan skyline, and a thriving community of young professionals and families.
-With a perfect blend of historic architecture and sleek, modern developments, Hunters Point offers an urban lifestyle that feels both sophisticated and serene.

 A Legacy of Industry and Rebirth